 TRPM6 and TRPM7: Magnesium uptake

 The TRPM6 and TRPM7 genes encode ion channels that transport magnesium ions across cell membranes.
-These ion channels can also transport calcium or other ions, but they are primarily involved in magnesium uptake.
+These ion channels can also transport calcium or other ions, but they primarily involve magnesium uptake.

 Magnesium absorption occurs in the body in two ways: